-An induced current can also be generated when a coil of constant area is rotated in a constant magnetic field.
-Here, also, the magnetic flux through the coil changes shows in above figure.
+The induced current can also be generated when a coil of the constant area is rotated in a constant magnetic field.
+Here, also, the magnetic flux through the coil changes shows in the above figure.
 This is the basic principle used in electric generators.

-A very interesting method to induce current in a coil involves by producing a change of magnetic flux in a nearby coil.
+A very interesting method to induce a current in a coil involves producing a change of magnetic flux in a nearby coil.

 It is also possible to link the changing magnetic flux with a coil by using an electromagnetic instead of a permanent magnet.
 The coil is placed in the magnetic field of an electromagnetic.

 Both the coil and the electromagnet are stationary.
 The magnetic flux through the coil is changed by changing the current of the electromagnet, thus producing the induced current in the coil.